 In order for your mission statement to be successful, it needs to be inclusive.
-Yes, it’s important to be specific, but it shouldn’t be so specific that it limits your organization’s growth.
+Yes, it’s important to be specific, but it shouldn’t be so precise that it limits your organization’s growth.
 Nike does this with their mission statement:

 “To bring inspiration and innovation to every athlete* in the world. *If you have a body, you are an athlete.”

-Using the asterisk broadens the definition of the mission statement to include more potential customers and employees.
+Upon first glance, some potential buyers might have turned away with the notion that they are not an athlete and Nike products are not meant for them.
+Instead, using the asterisk broadens the definition of the mission statement to include more potential customers and employees.
 From a real estate perspective, consider ways that your properties are inclusive and meet the needs of multiple communities.